What is required of programs that join the Advocacy Learning Center?

 What have past participants said about the ALC?

-We are constantly evaluating our programming, to ensure it is the most relevant to advocacy needs in our shared goal of ending violence against women.
+We are constantly evaluating our programming, to ensure it is the most relevant to advocacy needs in our shared goal of ending gender-based violence.
 Here are some of the comments we’ve received from our evaluations:

 - Life-changing…definitely gives a new way to examine systems and the way in which we do advocacy.